kamjamaya/azure-wireshark/README.md

-# Utilizing Wireshark to Explore Networ Traffic
+# Utilizing Wireshark to Explore Network Traffic

 Go to portal.azure.com to get started and sign up for a subscription.
 They give you the first 30 days free and after that it adapts to a pay as you go model.

 After your account is set up we will create our first resource group.

-Resource Group Configuration to Hold our Virtual Machines
+# Resource Group Configuration to Hold our Virtual Machines

 From your home screen on the Azure portal, select the “Resource Group” icon.